Best & Worst States for Women’s Rights

 So to calculate where in the U.S. women have the highest degree of economic freedom, we looked at median earnings of women relative to the overall median individual earnings in each state, the percentage of women 16 and older who are employed and the percentage of employer firms in the state that are owned by women.

 Nationally, about 47% of women 16 and older are employed, compared to about 53% of men.
-Even the best-performing states on our list don’t do much better than the national figure in this area.
+Even the best-performing states on our list don’t do much better than the national figure in this area with only a 7.5% difference between the best-performing state and worst-performing state.

 The median individual wage in the U.S. is just under $34,000, but the median for women is about 17% lower than that.
 While the wage gap is accepted as reality by many people, others dispute that it exists (or that it’s a problem).
 Still, a plain reading of the data clearly shows us that the average woman earns less than the average man in every state in this country but that for some women, the gap is narrower.